radioglaciology/uhd_radar/README.md

 And you're good to go.
 This installs UHD and all the other necessary dependencies.

+For directly interacting with the SDRs, you will need to download the FPGA images.
+After activating the environment, you can do this by running: `uhd_images_downloader`

+### Running the code

+Everything about the experiment you want to run is defined by a configuration YAML file.
+You can take a look at the examples in the `config/` directory, but you'll likely need to create your own file for whatever you want to do specifically.
+The `config/default.yaml` file contains comments explaining roughly what each parameter does.

+The recommended way of running everything is by using the `run.py` utility.
+In general, you run it like this:

+`python run.py config/your_config_file.yaml`

+This utility handles creating the chirp that will be transmitted, compiling and running the C++ code that interacts with the SDR, and collecting the output data.
+All of the configuration for this is contained within your configuration YAML file.

+## Information for developers and troubleshooting tips

 ### Adding a dependency

 If you need to add a new package, you can update `environment.yaml`.
 It's probably easiest to just do this manually, however, if you really want, you can also update it by exporting your existing environment: